occivink/mpv-gallery-view/README.md

 When the gallery is open, you can flag playlist entries (using `SPACE` by default).
 Flagged entries are indicated with a small frame.
 Then, when exiting mpv a text file will be created (default `./mpv_flagged`) containing the filenames of the flagged entries, one per line.

-# TODO

-* Add some kind of checkerboard pattern behind transparent thumbnails (ideally with an ffmpeg filter) (?).
-* Option to start the gallery view on startup

 # Limitations

 Ad-hoc thumbnail library (yet another), which is not shared by any other program.